carafizi1/carafizi1/README.md

 ### Hello.
 I'm Gabriel Carafizi but mostly everyone call me just Carafizi

-##### I'm a fullstack developer, currently working with e-commerces currently working at ACCT, using VTEX infrastructure and i mostly use:
+##### I'm a fullstack developer, currently working with e-commerces at ACCT, using VTEX infrastructure and i mostly use:

 Front-end:
 - React with TypeScript